berlin-n/berlin-n/README.md

 - 👋 Hi, I’m @berlin-n, formerly known as Efe
-- 👀 I’m interested in Machine Learning, Software Development(web based), SQL, anything Python can do basically
+- 👀 I’m interested in Machine Learning, Software Engineering, SQL, anything Python can do basically
 - 🌱 I’m currently learning SQL, Data Structures and Algorithms with Python, to improve my technical skills with LeetCode Practice
 - 💞️ I’m looking to collaborate on Machine Learning Projects that can broaden my knowledge of Machine Learning, software development projects with high level of technicality
 - 📫 How to reach me? if you want to, you will